adityakasralkar/invoice-app/README.md

 # I N V O I C E - A P P

 A MERN Stack Invoice Application with Next.js - A React Framework .
-It is a Basic Invoice Application with CRUD Operations
+It is a Basic Invoice Application with CRUD Operations with Database